janfilips/blockchain-documentation-project/README.md

 ### Implementing Proof of Work

-Let's implement a similar algorithm for our blockchain.
+Let's implement a similar algorithm for our Blockchain.
 Our rule will be similar to the example above.

 "Find a number p that when hashed with the previous block's solution a hash with 4 leading 0 is produced."